ab-thomas/Ruby_Blocks/README.md

-Ruby_Blocks
+Week 2 Exercise: Ruby_Blocks
 ===========

-An application to approve a mortgage<p>
+###An application to approve a mortgage

-Block practice
+This week we worked on blocks, boolean logic and evaluating boolean expressions, operator procedure, ternary operator, parallel assignment and the shovel method.